New Britain police hope someone will recognize the van involved in an attempted abduction last Friday.

 On the morning of Friday, July 13, a 12-year old New Britain girl was nearly kidnapped in her neighborhood.

-The arrest comes weeks after police released a surveillance picture of the minivan from one of six surveillance cameras mounted on the outside of a nearby home.
+Police released a surveillance picture of the minivan, which appears to be missing a hubcap.
+The entire incident was caught on tape thanks to the six surveillance cameras mounted on the outside of a nearby home.

-When police released the video, they said the girl did exactly what she was supposed to do.
+On Thursday at 9:30 a.m., the mayor and police released the video and said the girl did exactly what she was supposed to do.
 You can watch it here.

-Police increased patrols in the area and had been looking for the man since.
+Police increased patrols in the area and have been looking for the man since.

-Investigators said the girl ran away when the man approached her and she reported what happened immediately.
+Police said the girl ran away when the man approached her and she reported what happened immediately.
+She